DimitriosDalaklidhs/DimitriosDalaklidhs/README.md

 # Dimitrios Dalaklidis
 Final year Informatics student at the University of Western Macedonia (THE World University Rankings: Computer Science 601–800 for 2025), graduating July 2026.
 I work primarily in C and Java, with a focus on systems programming, network applications, and backend development.
-Comfortable at the low level: sockets,POSIX,process management, memory, file I/O. Experienced building production grade backend services with REST APIs, JWT auth, role-based access control, and relational databases.
+Comfortable at the low level: sockets, POSIX, process management, memory, file I/O. Experienced building production grade backend services with REST APIs, JWT auth, role-based access control, and relational databases.
 Open - source contributor to ion fusion (Amazon).
 Open to roles in systems, backend, or software engineering.
 &nbsp;

 ## Open Source Contributions